-Aside from cueing purposes, the DJ also wears the headphones to block out sounds from their environment.
+Aside from cueing purposes, another reason is to block out sounds from their environment.
 This allows them to focus on the upcoming track.
-Additionally, the headphones can help to protect their hearing from the loud sounds emanating from the speakers.
+Additionally, they can help to protect their hearing from the loud sounds emanating from the speakers.

 In most cases, the DJ doesn’t need to listen to the reaction of the crowd.
 However, some DJs do prefer to keep an ear on their audience in order to hear requests or gauge their response to certain tracks.

 But for the most part, simply watching the crowd and seeing how many people are dancing, in addition to the type of energy going on is enough to clue the DJ in regarding whether they need to start up a slower track or a more rhythmic track.